Close Menu

 Why setting goals matters

 Before diving into any investment, it’s crucial to define what you want to achieve.
-Are you saving for a short-term goal, such as a vacation, or are you aiming for long-term growth, like retirement?
-Your investment horizon will determine the types of investments that are suitable for you.
+Are you saving for a short-term goal, such as a vacation, or for long-term growth, such as retirement?
+Your investment horizon will determine which investments are suitable for you.

-For instance, if your goal is to buy a house in the next few years, you might prioritize more liquid assets that can be easily accessed.
+For instance, if your goal is to buy a house in the next few years, you might prioritize more liquid assets that are easily accessible.
 On the other hand, if you’re planning for retirement that’s decades away, you can afford to take on more risk for potentially higher returns, allowing you to invest in a diversified portfolio of stocks and mutual funds.

 Assessing your risk tolerance